Tech-Fellows-SnoopJake/EmailServer/EmailBackend/Database.md

 ## 3. Tables

 ### 3.1.
 User
-- **Description**: Represents a user in the system.Extends from base django User
+- **Description**: Represents a user in the system, based on the AbstractUser of the django contrib.auth.models package.
 - **Columns**:
   - `id`: Primary Key, Auto-incremented integer.
   - `username`: CharField.
-The username of the user, unique, and limited to 30 characters.
+The username of the user, unique, maxlength 30 characters.
+  - `firstname`: CharField.
+The username of the user, maxlength 30 characters.
+  - `lastname`: CharField.
+The username of the user, maxlength 30 characters.
+  - `email`: EmailField.
+The username email.
   - `password`: CharField.
-The password of the user, limited to 30 characters.
+Maxlength of 128 characters.
-  - `created_at`: DateTimeField.
-The timestamp when the user was created.
+  - `date_joined`: DateTimeField, the date of the user creation.
+  - `last_login`: DateTimeField.
+  - `is_superuser`: BooleanFeild.
+  - `is_active`: BooleanFeild.
+  - `is_staff`: BooleandField

 ### 3.2.
 Folder
 - **Description**: Represents a folder owned by a user to organize emails.